ssbin0914/Causal-Mode-Multiplexer/README.md

 ## New Dataset: ROTX-MP

-To evaluate modality bias in multispectral pedestrian detectors, we propose a new dataset: The ROTX Multispectral Pedestrian (ROTX-MP) dataset.
+To evaluate modality bias in multispectral pedestrian detectors, we propose a new dataset: ROTX Multispectral Pedestrian (ROTX-MP) dataset.
 It mainly contains ROTX data, compared to existing datasets that consist of ROTO and RXTO data.
 ROTX-MP consists of 1000 ROTX test images collected from two practical scenarios (pedestrians over a glass window, pedestrians wearing heat-insulation clothes) related to the applications of multispectral pedestrian detection.

 If you need the ROTX-MP dataset, feel free to email eetaekim@kaist.ac.kr.